 Collection development guidelines

 The Richard L. D. and Marjorie J. Morse Department of Archives and Special Collections has specific collection strengths founded on major research and educational pursuits of university faculty and students and, with regard to records in the university archives, in accordance with state statutes.
-Since a primary responsibility of the department is to serve the research needs of the Kansas State University community, the department focuses on subject areas receiving sustained attention from faculty, students, and alumni, and uses a Collection Development Working Group (CDWG) to analyze the relevance of these subject areas.
-The department also seeks to enhance the university’s research reputation and acquires targeted collections of national and international significance.
-The department maintains these collections to enhance the Libraries’ general collections, and because they are best managed separately due to their uniqueness, rarity, source, physical condition, and/or content.
+Since a primary responsibility of the department is to serve the teaching, learning and research needs of the Kansas State University community, the department focuses on subject areas receiving sustained attention from faculty, students and alumni.
+It employs acquisitions personnel (e.g., curators, rare books librarian, university archivist) to analyze the relevance of these subject areas and to bring additional holdings to the department.
+This group consults with others in the department as needed during the acquisition process.
+The department also seeks to improve the university’s research reputation and acquires targeted collections of national and international significance.
+The department maintains these materials to enhance the Libraries’ general collections and manages them separately due to their uniqueness, rarity, source, physical condition and/or content.

-CDWG developed these guidelines to assist department personnel as they make decisions regarding collection development.
-Such decisions include identifying, selecting, preserving, describing, providing access to, and promoting unique materials that meet administrative, educational, or research needs of constituents at K-State and those from other geographical locations.
+Acquisition personnel ensure their collecting decisions align with this policy.
+Such decisions include identifying, selecting, preserving, describing, making available and promoting unique materials that meet administrative, educational or research needs of constituents at K-State and those from other geographical locations.
+Further, department personnel approach the care and development of collections with considerations of the materials continuing to be available in 100 years or more.

 Goals for developing collections

-- Acquire materials through records transfers, donation, and/or purchase that align with collection strengths and support the teaching, research, and service needs of faculty and students.
+- Acquire materials through records transfers, donation and/or purchase that align with collection strengths and support the teaching, research and engagement needs of faculty and students.

 - Acquire collections of national and international significance to enhance the research reputation of K-State.